Pilgore-pi/Open-proger-notes/README.md

 #### Contribution

-You may attach your own notes by maiking pull requests.
+You can upload your notes by making pull requests.
 I would be appreciated.
 If you want to add your notes, please, make them detailed and understandable.

 ## RUS